sourceduty/AI_Design_Contests/README.md

 The Feeel Design World Prize is an international award recognizing excellence in design across various categories, including industrial design, architecture, and interior design.
 Winners in each category receive the production of a prototype and a contract.
 The competition aims to support and promote designers and artists by providing them with opportunities to bring their projects to life.
 The prize also features a distinguished jury comprising renowned designers and industry experts.

 #
-> Alex: "*Sourceduty is a competitor in this award competition.*"
+> "*Sourceduty is a competitor in this award competition.*"

 > "*This electronic gold bar weight scale, while not focused on natural materials, features a sleek design with stainless steel, glossy gold plastic and tempered glass.
 This design utilizes advanced production technologies such as CNC machining and electronic components for precision and durability.
 This design stands out with its unique gold bar-inspired design and smart functionalities, and ensures longevity through high-quality materials.*"
 #